emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 ## Instructions

 ### Set up the Terraform project
-1. First thing to do is to setup a project on your local environment.
+1. First thing to do is to set up a project on your local environment.
 From your IDE or the CLI create a project directory to work in.
 You can name the directory whatever you would like.
-Clone [This Repository](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Part1.git) to your project directory and move into the /Cisco_Cloud_Native_Security_Part1 directory.
+Clone the [This Repository](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Workshop.git) to your project directory and move into the /Cisco_Cloud_Native_Security_Part1 directory.
 Take a look inside the directory.

-        Cisco_Cloud_Native_Security_Part1 % ls
+        Cisco_Cloud_Native_Security % ls
-        Ansible         Kubernetes      LICENSE         README.md       Solutions       Terrafor
+        DEV             Jenkinsfile     LICENSE         PROD            README.md       images

 2. Let's start in the **Terraform** directory.
 We need to create a few global variables in our project.
 Terraform uses a *variable definitions file* to set these global variables.
 The file must be named `terraform.tfvars` or any name ending in `.auto.tfvars`.